dippedincode/old-CV/README.md

 ## Background
 I completed an undergraduate degree course in Engineering at Cambridge University and followed that with an MSc in Distributed Systems at the University of Kent.
 Since then I have worked in several technology roles for global companies and consumer brands.
 I am very glad to move into software development and continue my journey in technology.

 I have extensive commercial experience in web products.
-My last job was at an online gambling operator called Kindred whose main brand is called Unibet.
+My last job was at an online gambling operator called Kindred whose main brand is Unibet.
 During my 6.5 years there the company more than doubled the number of customers and brands that it served.
-I was responsible for front-end changes that were key to support this expansion.
-I worked mainly on front-end deliverables for new products, enhancing customer journeys and producing compelling landing pages for marketing teams.
+I was responsible for front-end changes that were essential to support this expansion.
+I worked mainly on front-end deliverables for new products, optimising customer journeys and producing compelling landing pages for marketing teams.

 Prior to this I worked on major mobile content retailing platforms for Vodafone customers in several markets.
-One of those was the Belgian market for the Vodafone partner operating company called Proximus.
+One of those was in Belgium for the Vodafone partner operating company called Proximus.
 I enjoyed a 3 year product manager role there mainly working on a music download product which was a key consumer offering on their upgraded data network.
 I also supported a large number of content providers in making their content available on their mobile content portal.

-My first job in technology was as a technical project manager at Reuters the news media and financial information company.
+My first job in technology was as a technical project manager at Reuters, the news media and financial information company.
 As part of their network technology team I was responsible for network rollouts, router configurations and front-end applications to financial databases.

 ## Projects
 | Title	| Description	| Technologies and frameworks | Duration |